masterpointio/masterpoint.io/content/updates/terraform-controller-overview.md

 ![Get info about Terraform object](/img/updates/terraform-controller-overview/tf_controller_4.png)

-Weaveworks plans to migrate the features of `tfctl` into the Weave GitOps CLI.
+Weaveworks plans to migrate the features of `tfctl` into the Weaveworks GitOps CLI.
 This shift is important as the current CLI is more focused on interacting with Terraform objects rather than managing state or resources directly.
 Consequently, some functionalities, like the `import` command and other state-oriented operations, are currently missing.
 However, ongoing discussions on GitHub issues address implementing at least some of these features, indicating potential enhancements in future updates.

 ## Areas of Improvement